At least 5 injured in mall shooting in Waterbury, Connecticut

 At least five people were injured in a shooting Tuesday at the Brass Mill Center mall in Waterbury, Connecticut, authorities said.

+A person of interest is in custody, according to the Waterbury Police Department.

-The incident took place at about 4:40 p.m.
-Eastern Time in what started as a "conflict" between two people, Waterbury Police Chief Fernando Spagnolo told reporters in a news briefing.
+The incident took place at about 4:40 p.m. in what started as a "conflict" between two people, Waterbury Police Chief Fernando Spagnolo told reporters in a news briefing.

 One person opened fire, police said, sending shoppers running for cover and sheltering inside stores.

-Five people were rushed to a local hospital, police said.
-Their conditions were not immediately confirmed.
+Five adults were struck by gunfire and rushed to a local hospital, police said.
+All of the victims are expected to survive.

-"Responding officers found victims of gunfire," Waterbury Police Chief Fernando Spagnolo told reporters.
-"We do know that there were five victims that were struck by gunfire.
-Thankfully, currently, there is no fatal issue with this particular incident."

 "I saw people coming out of JCPenney and I heard some gunshot there, up top, and then it was right next to where Snipes was at," witness Javon Turner said.
 "A girl got shot.
 She was losing a lot of blood.
 It was crazy, and I tell everybody, 'Get out of here, let's go.'
 I tried to get everybody out of here in safety."